By Dr. Jason Slagel | March 9th, 2021

 The suffix “itis” means inflammation or pain.
 So when you put the full term together, you can understand that Plantar Fasciitis is inflammation and pain in the fascia on the underside or bottom of the foot.
-Here is what the Plantar Fascia looks like on the underside of the foot from the picture above on the right.
+You can see what the Plantar Fascia looks like on the underside of the foot from the picture above on the right.

 Ok, so here is the real question with Plantar Fasciitis: WHY DOES THE PLANTAR FASCIA HURT?

 There are a few fairly common traumas to the calf and foot that can cause the Plantar Fasciitis (like a bone spur, a foot fracture, or a sprained ankle), but those are pretty obvious to most people and can be treated effectively by a skilled Physical Therapist.
 The question then becomes; what if there has been no direct trauma?
 Why does the Plantar Fascia hurt then?

 Well, here is where we need to dive a little deeper into the fascia.
 Fascia surrounds muscles and organs in the body.
 This fascia connects to bones, muscles, and other fascia throughout the body to create increased stability.
 Well, it just so happens that there are certain lines of fascia that run throughout the body in certain patterns.
 These are called “Anatomy Trains.”
 Here is what these look like: